Q: Do I need to be able to speak Welsh?

 A: In Wales, the only Professional Graduate Diploma in Education course is currently provided by Aberystwyth University and is only available for Secondary teaching.
 The different terminology relates to the fact that 40 credits of the course are at Master’s level.
 Many institutions will accept the M level credits as counting towards a full master's level qualification after you have completed your PGCE course.
 Both the PGCE and the PGDE courses will lead to Qualified Teacher Status (QTS)

-Q: How do I apply for the teaching grant?
+Q: How do I apply for the teacher training incentive?